Sauteed mushrooms and onions are a wonderful combination, and are a wonderful addition to so many foods.

-Slice an onion into thinly sliced moon shapes and seperate the layers making it easier to saute.
+Slice an onion into thinly sliced half moon shapes, and separate the layers making it easier to saute.

-Slice the mushrooms into quarter inch slices and seperate, mix with the onions.
+Slice the white mushrooms into quarter inch slices and separate the slices.

-Melt butter in a large skillet over medium high heat, add onions and garlic, which is optional if you choose.
+Melt butter in a large skillet over medium high heat, add onions and garlic (garlis is optional).